King County passes $631M rescue plan spending for COVID-19 recovery, Seattle unveils its $128M proposal

 The spending proposal announced Thursday includes more than $28 million to help acquire buildings for affordable housing and $6.7 million for 12-month “rapid rehousing” rent vouchers.

-It also includes $7.5 million for an effort also funded by the county that moves people from street encampments into hotels, and $500,000 to provide safe parking spaces for 25 people living in their vehicles.
+It also includes $7.5 million for an effort also funded by the county that helps people move from street encampments into hotels, and $500,000 to provide safe parking spaces for 25 people living in their vehicles.

+Durkan worked on Seattle’s proposal with Mosqueda and Council President Council President M. Lorena González before Thursday’s announcement.
+That collaboration stands in contrast to the bitter budget battles that the mayor and the council members waged last year.

+“We’re quickly approaching our city’s bold goals to fully vaccinate more than 70% of our eligible residents, which is critical to safely reopening and building a robust and long term recovery,” Durkan said in a statement Thursday.
+“Working together, we are delivering an ambitious plan to kick start Seattle’s recovery.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.